-How to Hide a Slide in Google Slides
+How to Skip a Slide in Google Slides (Guide with Pictures)

 Step 2: Select the slide to skip from the list at the left side of the window.

 Step 3: Right-click the selected slide, then choose the Skip slide option.